syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/MultiSelection-modes.md

 AutoComplete widget allows you to select multiple values from the suggestions list using the MultiSelectMode property.
 Multiple values are selected when MultiSelectMode value is set to VisualMode or Delimiter.

-Delimitermode separates multiple items using a separator character defined.
+Delimiter mode separates multiple items using a separator character defined.
 When the delimiter mode is set, you can define the delimiter character using DelimiterChar.
 It takes a single character and it is a symbol.

-Visualmode selects multiple items by enclosing the item in a rounded rectangle with a close icon to remove item from the selection.
+VisualMode selects multiple items by enclosing the item in a rounded rectangle with a close icon to remove item from the selection.

 ## Configuring MultiSelection Mode